-Stephen Davis is a partner at Banneker Partners, a private equity firm focused on investing in software, Internet and technology business services.
+Stephen Davis is a partner at Banneker Partners, a growth and private equity firm focused on investing in software, Internet and technology business services.
 Prior to Banneker Partners, Davis co-founded Vista Equity Partners, was a vice president at Credit Suisse First Boston, and practiced mergers and acquisitions and securities law in New York with Debevoise & Plimpton and Kirkland & Ellis.
-He has actively invested in technology companies since 2000.
+He has invested actively in technology companies since 2000.
 Davis serves on the boards of several private companies including Genesys, Ancestry.com and IQMS.
 He also serves as a board member for the Glide Foundation.
 Davis graduated from Carleton College and has a J.D. and MBA from Columbia University.

 Jeffrey W. Ubben is a founder, chief executive officer and the chief investment officer of ValueAct Capital.
 Prior to founding ValueAct Capital in 2000, Ubben was a managing partner at Blum Capital Partners for more than five years.
-Ubben is a director of Willis Group Holdings PLC; a former chairman and director of Martha Stewart Living Omnimedia Inc.; and a former director of Acxiom Corp., Catalina Marketing Corp., Gartner Group Inc., Insurance Auto Auctions Inc., Mentor Corp., Omnicare Inc., Misys plc, Per-Se Technologies Inc., Sara Lee Corp. and several other public and private companies.
-Ubben serves as chairman of the national board of the Posse Foundation, is on the board of trustees of Northwestern University, and is also on the board of the American Conservatory Theater.
+He is a director of Willis Group Holdings PLC, a former chairman and director of Martha Stewart Living Omnimedia Inc. and a former director of Acxiom Corp., Catalina Marketing Corp., Gartner Group Inc., Insurance Auto Auctions Inc., Mentor Corp., Omnicare Inc., Misys plc, Per-Se Technologies Inc., Sara Lee Corp. and several other public and private companies.
+Ubben serves as chairman of the national board of the Posse Foundation, is on the board of trustees of Northwestern University, and is on the board of the American Conservatory Theater.
 He holds a B.A. from Duke University and an MBA from the Kellogg School of Management at Northwestern University.